 Now, my good old mother, I bid you a long farewell, forever and forever.

-executed on the many who had so often violated their most sacred behest.
+be executed on the many who had so often violated their most sacred behest.
 The sky was blue and

 serene; the atmosphere genial; all nature was calm and peacful; man a one was agitated by the various

-strong emotions which the execution of the fatal sentence of retributive justice on a felllow man could not be create.
+strong emotions which the execution of the fatal sentence of retributive justice on a felllow man could not

-placed in the ranks of the bars formed for the occasion and the procession moved slowly toward the fatal spot.
+the law, placed in the ranks of the bars formed for the occasion and the procession moved slowly toward

 Soon the doomed man appeared on the gallows, the death warrant was then read to him and he was